CloudBreadPaPa/kaist-cs492b/README.md

 To copy Python files on SSH connection, I suggest SCP command
 https://en.wikipedia.org/wiki/Secure_copy

-Or, you can choice to install tiny ftpd, vsftpd
+Or, to upload Python scripts or any files, you can choice to install tiny ftpd, vsftpd
 ```
 sudo apt-get install vsftpd
 ```
-By default, vsftpd allow access SFTP and your logon name.
-If you need custom configuration, set up vsftpd.conf and ftpuser file located in /etc directory(depends on Linux dist).
+If you need custom configuration for vsftpd, set up vsftpd.conf and ftpuser file located in /etc directory(depends on Linux dist).
 http://www.krizna.com/ubuntu/setup-ftp-server-on-ubuntu-14-04-vsftpd/

-By default, VM inbound all port is blocked, except SSH(port 22).
+By default, all VM inbound port is blocked, except SSH(port 22).
 To open another VM inbound port(ex.
 HTTP 80 port), process in Azure Portal "Network Security Group".
 Opening ports to a VM in Azure using the Azure Portal
 https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-nsg-quickstart-portal/